mikeizbicki/ucr-cs100/textbook/assignment-help/sort/README.md

 We often encounter situations that requires us to sort an array in a particular order in daily life.
 As is known, in CS 100, we are required to sort our file display alphabetacially in "ls" function.
 Instead of writing it ourselves, we could use the C++ Standard Library `sort` with less codes and higher efficiency.
+Besides that, we would have some discussion about when to allocate char array pointer memory.

-It takes two random-access iterators, the start and the end, as arguments and performs a comparison sort on the range of elements between the two iterators, front-inclusive and end-exclusive: [start, end).
-The sort function is included from the algorithm header of the C++ Standard Library, and carries three arguments: start value, end value and  Compare function.
+`sort` takes two random-access iterators, the start and the end, as arguments and performs a comparison sort on the range of elements between the two iterators, front-inclusive and end-exclusive: [start, end). `sort` function is included from the algorithm header of the C++ Standard Library, and carries three arguments: start value, end value and  Compare function.
 The third argument has default value - the "less-than" (<) operator to compare elements.

 Sort is define as:
 ```